How to Charge Roku Doorbell: Step-by-Step Guide

 The frequency of charging depends on usage patterns.
 Typically, the battery lasts 2 to 3 months under normal conditions.
 High motion activity, frequent live streaming, or colder weather may require more frequent charging.
 Knowing how to charge your Roku doorbell regularly helps avoid unexpected downtime.

-Tips to Extend Battery Life and Reduce Charging Frequency
+What Tips Help Extend Battery Life and Reduce Charging Frequency?

 To get the most out of your Roku doorbell's battery, consider these tips: